 Oberlin is a very small city located in the state of Kansas.
 With a population of 1,605 people and just one neighborhood, Oberlin is the 196th largest community in Kansas.

-A relatively large number of people in Oberlin telecommute to their jobs.
-Overall, about 21.60% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Oberlin is that there is very little traffic.
 The average commute to work is 15.31 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.